KedaarK/ML-Experiments-D17A/README.md

-# Machine Learning Laboratory Experiments
+# Machine Learning Experiments

-This repository contains implementations of core Machine Learning experiments as per the academic lab curriculum.
+This repository contains implementations of Machine Learning experiments as per the academic lab curriculum(2025-26).

 ---